Birth Mother Adoption Regret

 Modern open adoption is a way for pregnant women to provide what they want for their child now, when they may not feel that they are in a position to do so.

-Adopted children today grow up knowing that their birth mothers chose adoption out of love, and hand-picked the parents for them.
+Adopted children grow up knowing that their birth mothers chose adoption out of love, and chose the parents for them.
 Most grow up having a relationship with their birth mother and other members of their birth family.
 Open adoption creates more of an extended family that comes together with a common love for the child.

 There are wonderful children’s books that share adoption with children from a young age, so they always know the truth of their story.
 Adopted children today who are in contact with their birth mothers are appreciative of the love and care that went into their adoption plan, knowing that they made the best decision they could at the time.